Below are step by step instructions for how to remove shoe polish from clothing, other washable fabric, upholstery and carpet.

 Further, when you have removed the stain also make sure to remove the excess solvent from the carpet by using a detergent solution to blot at the carpet to dilute the solvent, and remove some of it from the carpeting.

-However, if you don't have luck with the dry-cleaning solvent, you can also do something additional with the carpet stain, which is to mix a solution of one tablespoon of ammonia, one tablespoon dishwashing liquid, and two cups warm water to use as a stain removal solution.
+However, if you don't have luck with the dry cleaning solvent, you can also do something additional with the carpet stain, which is to mix a solution of one tablespoon of ammonia, one tablespoon dishwashing liquid, and two cups warm water to use as a stain removal solution.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.

-I update this site all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, stain removers and laundry supplies.
+I update the website all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, removers and laundry supplies.

-I hope you enjoy these gifts, and stop by again soon!
+I hope you enjoy this gift, and stop by again soon!

 Share Your Comments, Tips & Ideas